geoext/geoext3-ws/src/meta/target-audience.md

 **Still unsure if you can work through this material?**

 We strive to make this workshop as understandable as possible, so please try it out!
-If you fail or experience problems, just tell us so: We are really looking forward to getting feedback.
+If you think you failed or experience problems, just tell us so: We are really looking forward to getting feedback.